helenaholley/OCBE-Textbook/book/OCBE_II/Chapter 10 - Nucleophilic Addition to Carbonyl Groups.md

 which the reaction takes place.
 We'll see some examples of this phenomenon soon when we look at cyclic forms of sugar molecules.

-## Section 10.2: Hemiacetals, hemiketals, and hydrates
+##  10.2: Hemiacetals, hemiketals, and hydrates

 ### 10.2A: Overview